undark-lab/swyft/paper/paper.md

 1. Estimate arbitrary marginal posteriors, i.e., the posterior over parameters of interest, marginalizing over nuisance parameters.
 2. Perform targeted inference by truncating the prior distribution with an indicator function estimated in a sequence of rounds.
-3. Estimate the expected coverage probability of fully amortized SBI posteriors and for truncated ones.
+3. Estimate the expected coverage probability of fully amortized SBI posteriors and for locally amortized posteriors on truncated regions.
 4. Seamlessly reuse simulations from previous analyses by drawing already-simulated data first.
 5. Integrate advanced distribution and storage tools to simplify application of complex simulators.

 Although there is a rich ecosystem of SBI implementations, TMNRE did not naturally fit in an existing framework since it requires parallel estimation of marginal posteriors and a truncated prior. `swyft` aims to meet the ever-increasing demand for efficient and testable Bayesian inference in fields like physics, cosmology, and astronomy by implementing TMNRE together with practical distributed computing and storage tools.

 ## Existing research with `swyft`
-The existing software package has enabled inference on dark matter substructure in strongly lensed galaxies [@coogan2020targeted], has estimated cosmological parameters from cosmic microwave background simulation data [@cole2021fast], and was cited in a white paper laying out a vision for astropartical physics research during the next decade [@batista2021eucapt].
+The existing software package has enabled inference on dark matter substructure in strongly lensed galaxies [@coogan2020targeted], estimated cosmological parameters from cosmic microwave background simulation data [@cole2021fast], and was cited in a white paper laying out a vision for astropartical physics research during the next decade [@batista2021eucapt].
 Ongoing work with `swyft` aims to reduce the response time to gravitational wave triggers from LIGO-Virgo by estimating the marginal posterior with unprecedented speed.
 In another project, `swyft` helps to characterize the magnetohydrodynamics of binary neutron star mergers using multi-messenger gravitational and electrodynamic data where marginalization would be impossible with likelihood-based methods.

-## Related work
+## Related theoretical work
 There is a long tradition of likelihood-free inference, also known as *Approximate Bayesian Computation* (ABC), going back to as early as the 1980s [@diggle1984monte; @first_abc; @second_abc; @Toni2009-fd; @Beaumont2009-gl].
 Traditional techniques use Monte-Carlo rejection sampling and are summarized within @sisson2018handbook and @karabatsos2018approximate.
 We track the development of classifiers for the estimation of likelihood ratios to a few references. @Cranmer2015 compares the ratio between the likelihood of a freely varying parameter and a fixed reference value for frequentist inference. @pham2014note estimated the ratio between likelihoods for Markov chain Monte-Carlo sampling. @thomas2016likelihood and @gutmann2018likelihood introduced the framework which allows for likelihood-to-evidence ratio estimation.
 Like `swyft`, @blum2010non proposes to truncate the prior for sampling but it does so within an ABC scheme.

 Modern SBI is a quickly evolving field that has several techniques under development [@Cranmer2020].
-There have been extensive investigations on the suitability of SBI posteriors for science [@hermans2021averting].
-The different methods are categorized by the term they approximate in Bayes' formula

-$$p(\theta \mid x) = \frac{p(x \mid \theta)}{p(x)} p(\theta),$$

-where $\theta$ are the parameters and $x$ is the observational data.
-The categories for neural approximation methods are given:

-- Likelihood-to-evidence ratio estimation approximates $\frac{p(x \mid \theta)}{p(x)}$ and was developed in @Hermans2019 and @Durkan2020.
-- Posterior estimation approximates $p(\theta \mid x)$.
-The relevant papers include @epsilon_free, @lueckmann2017flexible, @greenberg2019automatic, and @Durkan2020.
-- Likelihood estimation approximates $p(x \mid \theta)$, as seen in @papamakarios2019sequential and @lueckmann2019likelihood.
+Neural network-based methods are categorized according to the term they approximate in Bayes' formula. `swyft` is a method which approximates the likelihood-to-evidence ratio $\frac{p(x \mid \theta)}{p(x)}$ where $\theta$ are the parameters and $x$ is the observational data. @Hermans2019, @Durkan2020, and @rozet2021arbitrary are the most closely related to `swyft` as they also approximate the likelihood-to-evidence ratio.
+Like `swyft`, @rozet2021arbitrary also estimates marginal posteriors, but attempts to amortize over all possible marginals with a single neural network.
+Other methods estimate the posterior directly [@epsilon_free; @lueckmann2017flexible; @greenberg2019automatic; @Durkan2020] or the likelihood itself [@papamakarios2019sequential; @lueckmann2019likelihood].

+## Related software
-There are a number of relevant software repositories. `sbi` [@sbi] is a fully-featured software package that implements a selection of modern methods.
+`sbi` [@sbi] is a fully-featured software package that implements a selection of modern methods.
 It is accompanied by a benchmark `sbibm` [@sbibm] which tests those methods against a set of tractable toy problems. `pydelfi` [@pydelfi-repo] estimates the likelihood of a learned summary statistic [@alsing2018massive; @alsing2019fast].
 It is particularly relevant for `swyft` users due to the work on projecting out nuisance parameters [@alsing2019nuisance]. `carl` [@louppe2016] uses a classifier to estimate the likelihood ratio as in @Cranmer2015 and `hypothesis` [@hypothesis-repo] includes several toy simulators.

 Non-neural implementations for SBI also exist. `elfi` [@elfi2018] implements BOLFI, an algorithm based on Gaussian processes [@gutmann2016bayesian]. `pyabc` [@Klinger2018] and `ABCpy` [@dutta2017] are two suites of ABC algorithms.

 # Description of software
-TODO
+`swyft` implements *Marginal Neural Ratio Estimation* (MNRE), a method which trains an amortized likelihood-to-evidence ratio estimator for any marginal of interest. `swyft` makes it easy to estimate a set of marginals in parallel, e.g., for a corner plot.
+Performing TMNRE by restricting simulation to a truncated region is simple and demonstrated in the documentation.
+Constructing these truncated regions can be done manually or based on a previous round's posterior estimate.
+Routines are provided for all necessary plots and to calculate the expected coverage probability of a given likelihood-to-evidence ratio estimator.

 The machine learning aspects of `swyft` are implemented in PyTorch [@pytorch] while the truncated prior is implemented within `numpy` [@harris2020array].
-Storing previously simulated data for reuse in later analyses is acomplished with `zarr` [@zarr] and parallelization of simulation is achieved with `dask` [@dask]. `swyft` has other important dependencies, namely `scipy` [@2020SciPy-NMeth], `seaborn` [@Waskom2021], `matplotlib` [@Hunter:2007], `pandas` [@reback2020pandas; @mckinney-proc-scipy-2010], and `jupyter` [@jupyter].
+Storing previously simulated data for reuse in later analyses is accomplished with `zarr` [@zarr] and parallelization of simulation is achieved with `dask` [@dask]. `swyft` has other important dependencies, namely `scipy` [@2020SciPy-NMeth], `seaborn` [@Waskom2021], `matplotlib` [@Hunter:2007], `pandas` [@reback2020pandas; @mckinney-proc-scipy-2010], and `jupyter` [@jupyter].

 # Acknowledgements
 TODO